marcelcases/calibration-sensors-machine-learning/README.md

 ### K-Nearest Neighbor

-Lazy learning algorithm because it doesn’t have a specialized training phase.
+K-Nearest Neighbor is considered to be a lazy learning algorithm because it doesn’t have a specialized training phase.

 For a K-Nearest Neighbor regression, a value of *k* (number of neighbors) must be chosen.
 It is recommended to choose k = sqrt(n), as long as it fulfills:
 * k value should be odd
 * k value must not be multiples of the number of classes
 * should not be too small or too large

+Increasing *k* will tend to smooth graph boundaries and will avoiding overfitting at the cost of some resolution on the predicted output.

-This is why *k* is set to 31, and the results below are obtained:
+With these considerations, *k* is set to 31, and the results below are obtained:

 ![KNN_Pred](img/KNN_Pred.png)